mikapersson/ANewsSystemImplementation/README.md

 ```
 ./diskserver [port]
 ```
-where *port* is the specified port through which the clients and server will communicate (for example '3000').
+where *port* is the specified port through which  the  server  will  listen  for  traffic  and  to  which  the  client  will  connect (for example '3000').

 ### Run the Client
 The following command will run the client:
 ```
 ./newsclient [hostname] [port]
 ```
-where *hostname* specifies the IP-address where the server is hosted, for example 'localhost' if the client runs on the same computer as the server, and *port* is the same as above.
+where *hostname* specifies the IP-address where the server is hosted, for example 'localhost' if the client runs on the same computer as the server, and *port* is described above.

 ## Example
 An example of how you can test the program on your computer: